jilani-code182/lms-old/README.md

 * One Student can submit assignments for enrolled courses.
 * One Sponsor can have multiple Sponsorships.
 * One Student can receive sponsorship from multiple Sponsors.
-* One Sponsorship can be associated with a Payment.
 * One User can receive multiple Notifications.

 ## 📋 Prerequisites